Advertising and promotion requests

-A: For specific information about use of the Military OneSource logo, see the About Military OneSource information page.
+A: For specific information about use of the Military OneSource logo, see the Media page.

 Q: How do I report a broken link on Military OneSource?

 A: We make every effort to keep Military OneSource up to date; however, sometimes, external web pages that Military OneSource links to are moved or removed, creating a broken link.
-If you come across a broken link, please notify us via our Feedback link found on the left panel on each webpage.
+If you come across a broken link, please notify us via our Help Desk webpage.
 Provide the link to the article where the broken link is located along with the text associated with the broken link.
 Providing this information will help us to quickly locate and repair the link.
 We appreciate your assistance.

 Hiring veterans and military spouses